SA Adventure Motorcycle Tour, Terms and Conditions

-It is strongly advised that you take out your own travel insurance to cover medical, personal and photographic equipment.
+It is strongly advised that you take out your own medical insurance to cover medical, personal and repatriation costs.
 Please notify your Medical Aid Company of your departure and return date of the tour as well as the various countries you will be visiting.
 Please bring your medical aid card with you on the tour.

 Health & Fitness

 You are responsible for ensuring that you are fit and healthy enough to participate in your selected tour or expedition and to disclose any relevant medical conditions at the time of booking.
 We reserve the right to insist on a medical certificate from your doctor stating that you have a suitable level of health and fitness.
 You must ensure that you are aware of any health requirements for your travel and ensure that you carry all necessary vaccination documentation.
 Please check with your local doctor or specialist travel vaccination clinic.
 You agree that should you be affected by any sickness, serious injury or other unforeseen circumstances that SA Adventure, and/or our tour leaders, can arrange any urgent medical treatment or emergency evacuation as deemed necessary for your safety and that all such costs will be borne by you and your travel insurer.